JefTek/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtDefaultManagedAppProtection.md

   - `[ProtectInboundDataFromUnknownSources <Boolean?>]`: Protect incoming data from unknown source.
 This setting is only allowed to be True when AllowedInboundDataTransferSources is set to AllApps. (iOS Only)
   - `[RequiredAndroidSafetyNetAppsVerificationType <String>]`: androidManagedAppSafetyNetAppsVerificationType
   - `[RequiredAndroidSafetyNetDeviceAttestationType <String>]`: androidManagedAppSafetyNetDeviceAttestationType
+  - `[RequiredAndroidSafetyNetEvaluationType <String>]`: androidManagedAppSafetyNetEvaluationType
   - `[ScreenCaptureBlocked <Boolean?>]`: Indicates whether screen capture is blocked.
 (Android only)
   - `[ThirdPartyKeyboardsBlocked <Boolean?>]`: Defines if third party keyboards are allowed while accessing a managed app. (iOS Only)
+  - `[WarnAfterCompanyPortalUpdateDeferralInDays <Int32?>]`: Maximum number of days Company Portal update can be deferred on the device or the user will receive the warning
+  - `[WipeAfterCompanyPortalUpdateDeferralInDays <Int32?>]`: Maximum number of days Company Portal update can be deferred on the device or the company data on the app will be wiped

 CUSTOMSETTINGS <IMicrosoftGraphKeyValuePair[]>: A set of string key and string value pairs to be sent to the affected users, unalterned by this service
   - `[Name <String>]`: Name for this key-value pair